COMPASS for Courage: A 30-Year Scientific Journey

 Shifting to Prevention and Early Intervention

-In the 2010’s, our co-founder, Ryan joined Dr. Pina’s research lab at ASU.
+In the 2010’s, our co-creator, Dr. Ryan Stoll joined Dr. Pina’s research lab at ASU.
 Around this same time, Dr. Pina was awarded research grants from the National Institute of Mental Health and Institute of Mental Health Research to adapt his treatment into an early intervention and prevention solution.

 In 2012, building from positive preliminary randomized clinical trial data, the formative work for what is now – COMPASS for Courage.
 This work focused on learning directly from school administrators, mental health professionals, youth, and families how we could package our science into a program that could be sustainable, scalable, and feasible for communities.